yuri-becker/shock-therapy/README.md

 ## Code Structure

 * The entry point is `src/ShockTherapy.cs`.
-This is also where actual mod is contained and the lifecycle is managed.
+This is also where the actual mod is contained and the lifecycle is managed.
 * `src/PiShock/` is where the models and infrastructure for talking to PiShock's API are.
 * `src/Config/` is the configuration models.